jpoehls/WebFormsToMvcDemo/outline.md

 ## What I hope you get out of this

-* Recipe of sorts for taking an existing WebForms app you have and migrating it to MVC.
+* Recipe for taking an existing WebForms app you have and migrating it to MVC.
 * I want you to leave feeling confident and ready to add some MVC to your app on Monday morning.

 ## MVC Basics